 We were really pleased to be able to tell Faunalytics’ story in this short film, for which we cast actors to portray animal advocates revealing what special insight they learned after working with Faunalytics.

 Filmed in a loft in downtown Washington, D.C., we hope this PSA will encourage a wide variety of animal groups to seek out Faunalytics’ expertise, knowledge and guidance when planning their future campaigns.

 For more than 40 years, Alex Hershaft has been at the forefront of the animal welfare movement, having founded FARM all the way back in 1976.
 As a Holocaust survivor, he is a unique and powerful voice advocating for the end of the “oppressive mindset,” particularly as it relates to factory farmed animals.

-In this film, we followed Alex as, for the first time in many years, he returned to his homeland of Poland, where members of his immediate family were held in concentration camps and killed by the Nazis.
+International animal welfare organization ProVeg commissioned us to make a film following Alex as he returned to his homeland of Poland, where members of his immediate family were held in concentration camps and killed by the Nazis.
 As he explored some of the most harrowing sites from that era, he was able to connect his animal welfare work to the atrocities he remembers from his childhood.
 It was powerful stuff.

 With this film, we hope to help people connect the dots between all forms of the oppressive mindset and start living a more compassionate lifestyle.

 Chickens are highly-intelligent animals.
 But not everyone knows that.